 Don’t hide the unsubscribe/opt-out link in your campaigns.
 MailChimp (and the CAN-SPAM Act) requires that an unsubscribe link be present in every campaign that you send.
 When the link is prominent, people who no longer wish to receive your emails will be able to quickly and easily remove themselves from your mailing list.
 When the link is hard to find, the recipient might be more inclined to mark your message as spam, resulting in an abuse complaint within your MailChimp account.

 Education and Support

 Thanks for taking the time to learn how you can avoid spam filters when sending with MailChimp.
-If you have any questions that were not addressed in this guide, feel free to contact our support or compliance teams directly.
+If you have any questions that were not addressed in this guide, review our collection of Knowledge Base articles or feel free to get in touch with our team.